-As well as providing technical support to the EBSA process, GOBI partners are involved in a number of projects and research activities that contribute valuable data and information to the EBSA process and to the wider marine conservation agenda.
+As well as providing ongoing technical support to the CBD’s EBSA process, GOBI partners are involved in a number of scientific projects and activities that contribute valuable data and information to the wider marine conservation agenda.

-GOBI’s central project is a 5-year programme of work funded by Germany’s International Climate Initiative.
-This research started in summer 2016 and comprises a range of scientific activities carried out by GOBI partners CSIRO, Duke University, MarViva Foundation, BirdLife International and the Tethys Research Institute.
-The project’s overarching objective is to use EBSA descriptions as the basis for promoting environmental protection and management for specific areas of the world’s oceans.
+At present, GOBI’s central project is a 5-year programme of work started in 2016 and funded by Germany’s International Climate Initiative.
+This work comprises a range of activities coordinated the the GOBI Secretariat and carried out by GOBI partners CSIRO, Duke University, MarViva Foundation, BirdLife International and the Tethys Research Institute.
+The project’s overarching objective is to use EBSA descriptions as the basis for promoting environmental protection and management for specific areas of the global ocean.

-The programme of work is split into six scientific themes:
+The programme of work is split into six themes:

 - Biogeographies for the SW Pacific and Indian Oceans

 - Ecosystem connectivity and area-based planning in ABNJ